OpenXAIProject/Tutorials/Basic-LRP/README.md

 LRP method for the explanation of non-linear classification ==

-Python implementation of Taylor decomposition and simple LRP method for the explanation of non-linear classification desition.
+Python implementation of Taylor decomposition and simple LRP method for the explanation of non-linear classification decision.

 ## Reference Code
 Based on code by [Denny Britz](https://github.com/dennybritz/nn-from-scratch/blob/master/nn-from-scratch.ipynb)